Central Visayas Philippines Travel Guide

 Plastic pollution is an issue.
 Cut down on disposable-use plastics.
 Bring reusable water bottles and bags.
 Find reusable items at Package Free Shop.
 Consider sustainable gear from Patagonia.

-Your choices on accommodation and tours influence the destination's future.
+Your choices on accommodation and tours shape the destination's future.

-Seek resorts highlighting sustainable habits: waste management, green energy.
+Seek resorts highlighting sustainable habits: waste management, renewable energy.

 Prioritize operators involved in conservation, promoting responsible diving.